 Our team at Backyard Bases has helped homeowners across the country develop strong foundations for their sheds with geocells.
 Geocell foundations combine reliability and affordability, unlike any other shed foundation.

-Our team members are ready to answer any questions that you may have about shed foundations.
+If you still have questions like: can you put a shed on grass, can you put a shed on dirt or how to put a shed together, our team members are ready to answer any questions that you may have about shed foundations.

 Reach out to backyard specialists today at (888)-897-2224 so we can assist you with your shed foundation inquiry.